 Need a card box?
 Love how a satin card box looks?
 Don’t love the high price of the store bought ones?
 Then this project is for you!
-Below you will find a step by step tutorial showing you how to create a satin card box that’s
+Below you will find a step by step tutorial showing you how to create a satin card box that’s just your style.

 Pros: Cheap AND easy!
 This takes no more skill then wrapping a Christmas gift.
 This can be made in any color, with any embellishments, etc. And it can be made months in advance.

 Cons: Almost no cons, in my opinion.
 Be careful when using hot glue not to singe yourself.
 And be careful to buy supplies that are reasonably priced.

 Step 1: You will need one medium to small box (we used a box that held 5 reams of copy paper), 1 to 2 yards of inexpensive satin fabric, a ruler (not pictured), a glue gun and glue sticks, scissors, a knife or razor cutting blade, a selection of wide ribbons, a buckle or some other embellishment and 1 to 2 yards of decorative cord.